-It doesn’t take an expert to know that good nutrition during pregnancy is very important to the health of both baby and mum-to-be.
+You don’t have to be an expert to know good nutrition during pregnancy is very important to the health of both baby and mother-to-be.

 A woman’s reproductive role requires special nutritional needs – pregnancy is the most nutritionally demanding period of a woman’s life.
 Optimal nutrition is necessary to support:

 - Changes to breast tissue in preparation for breastfeeding

 - Alterations to lung, kidney, urinary and reproductive functions.